Spain fans celebrate World Cup glory

 Co-hosted by Australia and New Zealand, the ninth edition of the Women's World Cup was the first to be held in the southern hemisphere.

-Olga Carmona's goal put Spain ahead in the first half and they created the majority of the clearcut chances in the match.
+Olga Carmona's goal put La Roja, as the Spanish women's team are known, ahead in the first half and they created the majority of the clearcut chances in the match.

 "It's very exciting," one woman, who did not give her name, told Reuters.
 "They're a super solid team and this is huge progress for women's sport".